marszalekm/marszalekm/README.md

 ### Hi there, I'm Michał 👋

-- 🔭 I’m currently working on JS Calendar app
+- 🔭 I’m currently working on deployment of my apps
-- 🌱 I’m currently improving my skills in JavaScript
+- 🌱 I’m currently improving my skills in DevOps issues
 - 👯 I’m looking for my first commercial job in IT
 - :boom: I love to learn new things also languages, currently pursuing Russian :muscle: